homiedopie/beberlei.de/drafts/in_defense_of_functions_in_php.rst

         // much more context details here
     }

+Why start with an object?
 We could introduce an array as context ``$wordpressContext = array('blog_id' => 4);`` to avoid using a class, but passing around huge arrays of data hurts readability of code very much.
 Introducing an object here allows us to be typesafe and help developers read the code.
-Take note that this does not mean that we are now using object-oriented paradigm, since we are still seperating data and behavior and we might design ``WordpressContext`` to be immutable in the future.

 Now assume that every hook function always gets this context passed as first argument, with the help of some code inside ``do_action_ref_array``: